klesh/emmo-model/README.md

 $ em migrate MIGRATION_NAME
 ```
 That will create a migration sql script file in myproject/migrations.
-All migrations will be executed smartly by invoking createOrMigrate().
+All migrations will be executed smartly by invoking sync().

 ## Notice
 This is a very immature framework, pull requests and suggestion are gratefully welcome.